MattiasHognas/RTCTorrent/README.md

 RTCTorrent
 ==========

-This is an attempt to create a WebRTC based BitTorrent Client.
+This is an attempt to create a WebRTC based BitTorrent-like Client.

 This project is under development, check back later for a working version.